 The BCAR A8-21 design organisation approval may include privileges to classify and approve certain changes/repairs and issue instructions.

-apply for a BCAR organisation approval.
+Guidance on how to apply for a BCAR organisation approval.

-See the Official Record Series 5,
+See the Official Record Series 5 CAA Scheme of Charges.

 If the number of hours taken by the CAA to carry out its investigations in relation to the application exceeds the cost shown above, the applicant must pay an excess hourly charge.
 The CAA shall determine the excess hourly charge by taking the total number of excess hours taken by the CAA to complete the required investigations in relation to the application and multiplying that number of hours by an hourly charge.
 The balance for the excess hourly charge (total hourly charge less initial charge already paid) is payable by the applicant to the CAA and will be invoiced to the applicant.

 Payments can be made by credit or debit card or by bank transfer or by a cheque made payable to the Civil Aviation Authority.

 When using bank transfer, it would be helpful if you could please identify what the payment is for by including your approval reference and receiving department.

 How long will it take for the application to be processed?

 - Correctly completed applications will be processed and acknowledged within 10 working days, then passed to the assigned DOA Team Leader for investigation.